-If you pass evaluation, your project will be invited for grant agreement preparation, where you will be asked to prepare the Grant Agreement together with the EU Project Officer.
+If the proposal passes the evaluation, the project applicants will be invited for grant agreement preparation, where they will be asked to prepare the Grant Agreement together with the EU Project Officer.

-This Grant Agreement will set the framework for your grant and its terms and conditions, in particular concerning deliverables, reporting and payments.
+This Grant Agreement will set the framework for the grant and its terms and conditions, in particular concerning deliverables, reporting and payments.

-The Model Grant Agreement that will be used (and all other relevant templates and quidance documents) can be found on Portal Reference Documents.
+The Model Grant Agreement that will be used (and all other relevant templates and guidance documents) can be found on Portal Reference Documents.